 The face has three thirds: the upper face, the mid face, and the lower face.
 The upper face includes the brow and the upper eyelids.
 The mid-face includes the lower eyelids, the nose, and the cheeks.
 The lower face goes from just below the nose to the end of your chin.
 The face itself is surrounded by the neck below and the brow/forehead above.
 Wrinkles and folds on the forehead are often handled with tiny incisions that are well-hidden in the hairline.
 The skin will be gently loosened from the underlying tissue and lifted with the help of a scope, which is a wand with a camera lens running through it.

-We require that any patient interested in receiving a facelift schedule a consultation prior to the surgery.
-This provides the patient with the opportunity to discuss their reasons for wanting a facelift and gives them an opportunity to ask any questions they may have.
-The information gathered during your consultation, along with a thorough evaluation of your medical history and current health, is essential for determining what is “out of place” and how to fix it so that the results you receive satisfy your unique aesthetic needs.
+We require that any patient interested in receiving a facelift from one of our world renowned Beverly Hills Facelift surgeons, needs to have consultation prior to the surgery.
+This provides the patient with the opportunity to discuss their reasons for wanting a facelift, what your goals are and gives them an opportunity to ask any questions they may have.
+The information gathered during your facelift consultation, along with a thorough evaluation of your medical history and current health, is essential for determining what is “out of place” and how to fix it so that the results you receive satisfy your unique aesthetic needs.

 The operation has improved so much because today’s facelift is a composite operation, borrowing the best components of other surgical techniques.
 We now borrow liposuction techniques such as Tumescent to separate the tissues with minimal trauma to the cells and to make the draining of fat from the body a much easier and quicker process.